cloudflare/cloudflare-docs/content/randomness-beacon/cryptographic-background/setup-phase.md

 SSS scheme assumes that the dealer is honest, but this may not always hold in practice.
 A Verifiable Secret Sharing (VSS) scheme protects against malicious dealers by enabling participants to verify that their shares are consistent with those dealt to other nodes, ensuring that the shared secret can be correctly reconstructed later.

-drand uses Feldman’s VSS scheme, an extension of SSS.
+drand uses Feldman's VSS scheme, an extension of SSS.
 Let `𝔾` denote a cyclic group of prime order `𝑝` in which computing discrete logarithms is intractable.
 A _cyclic group_ means there exists a generator, `𝑔`, so that any element `𝑥∈𝔾` can be written as `𝑥=𝑔𝑎` for some `𝑎∈{0,…,𝑝−1}`.

 ### Share Distribution